The function of sleep is for both restoration of energy (allowing the body to recuperate) and conservation (allowing the body to repair).

 • Visualisation to promote sleep

 Focus on your breathing.
-Notice where your breath is coming from, is it fast or slow?
-Try and identify any points of tension.
+Notice where your breath is coming from.
+Is it fast or slow?
+Try to identify any points of tension.
 Be aware also of where your body makes contact with the chair or the floor.
 Notice the difference.
 You are beginning to feel more relaxed.

 I want you to imagine you’re sitting in a large field, somewhere in the country in the height of summer.
 It’s a beautiful day and the sun is shining brilliantly.
 There is a gentle breeze blowing through your hair.